As a faculty or staff member, you’ll have access to a world of IT support and resources, including software. Simply follow the steps below.

 Step 3: Get certificates for your computers and mobile devices

-- Desktop: First you need to download the MIT Certificate Authority (MIT CA).
+- Desktop: Download the MIT Certificate Authority (MIT CA) first.
 Then you can download your personal certificate.

 - Mobile: Download your certificates.

-- Certificates are useable immediately.
-However, some web sites may not recognize you for a few hours to two days after you register for your account.
+- You can use your certificates immediately.
+However, some websites may not recognize you for a few hours to two days after you register for your account.

-- Certificates expire once per year, which means you'll need to renew them at least that often.
+- Certificates expire every year on July 31, which means you'll need to renew them at least that often.
 Install them on each browser for each computer or device you will use to access certificate-protected sites.

 Step 4: Familiarize yourself with your MIT email account